SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 >[!TIP]
 >Keep clicking 'Save' periodically over the course of this exercise so that you don't lose your work if the browser session were to time out.

-## Step 3 - Enriching the event data by fetching complete Sales Order information from S/4HANA
+## Step 3 - Enrich the event data by fetching complete Sales Order information from S/4HANA
 In the next few steps, we will enrich the sales order data received from the Adapter and prepare it for further processing.

 1. Click on the (+) Add Flow Step button (on the 'Start' message block) to add a new step.